tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

 Read more about the DAL [https://tezos.gitlab.io/shell/dal_overview.html](https://tezos.gitlab.io/shell/dal_overview.html).

 > Setting up TezBake natively with the DAL is being worked on and will be available soon.
-For now, this guide explains how to run an all-in-one TezBake setup with the DAL process running separately from the TezBake processes, on the same machine or on a different machine within your network.
+For now, this guide explains how to run an all-in-one TezBake setup with the DAL process running separately from the TezBake processes, on the same machine or on a different machine, on your local network or in the cloud.

-> Please be advised that running the DAL on the same machine as your baker may reveal your baker's IP address to the public.
+> Please be advised that running the DAL on the same machine as your baker may possibly reveal your baker's IP address to the public.
 If you're concerned about this, you can run the DAL on a separate machine.

 > If you're running your baker behind a NAT or have a restrictive firewall, you may need to open the necessary ports for the DAL to communicate with other nodes on the network.
 You will need to open and/or map port tcp/11732 to the machine running the DAL.